The 5+ Club Supported Site

 - The TIR visited Towson University to observe their PhysTEC program, speak with their TIR (Jim Selway), and visit a local high school which works with their program, in 2012.

 - The TIR presented a poster at the School of Education, National Council for Accreditation of Teacher Education (NCATE) visit to Virginia Tech, 2012.

 - The TIR worked closely with the School of Education by attending interviews with clinical faculty candidates as well as meetings for the NCATE visit, 2012.

-- The TIR observed and mentored PhysTEC students during their student teaching as well as their roles as physics GTAs, 2012, 2013.
+- The TIR observed and mentored PhysTEC students during their student teaching as well as their roles as physics Graduate Teaching Assistants, 2012, 2013.